karolNiedziela/UniversityTimetable/README.md

 # UniversityTimetable
 Web app supporting the creation of university plan.
 The project was created during university internship.
 Functionalities include adding lectureres, student groups, subjects, lesson hours.
-The main goal was to enable the facilitate the process of preparing plans.
+The main goal was to make the process of preparing plans easier.

 # Technologies
  * ASP.NET Core MVC